freeCodeCamp/freeCodeCamp/docs/how-to-work-on-coding-challenges.md

 Challenge tests can make use of the Node.js and Chai.js assertion libraries.
 Also, if needed, user-generated code can be accessed in the `code` variable.

+### Use of language

+In contrast to the description, which should talk directly to the user, the test text should talk about the code.
+It should describe what is wrong with the code, rather than what the user did wrong.
+For example "The `h1` element should..." instead of "Your `h1` element should..."

 ## Formatting seed code

 Here are specific formatting guidelines for the challenge seed code: